sampokuokkanen/belated/README.md

 It uses dRuby to do the communication!
 Which is absolute great.
 No need for Redis or PostgreSQL, just Ruby standard libraries.

-Note that currently the timezone is hardcoded to UTC.

 Can be used with or without Rails.

 Can be used if you're on a normal instance such as EC2 or Digital Ocean drop.
 Not if you're on a Heroku or Docker, or anything with ephemeral storage.